diversify-your-syllabi/sarah_test_site/content/home/projects.md

 +++
 # A Projects section created with the Portfolio widget.
+#to add new content that will be linked to these tags, upload it in a new folder
+#under the publications folder (content/publication) using the format of the other
+#publications as a guide.
+Then, add the desired tag name as one of the tags to that publication
 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false